 The shinning white edifice with peculiar architecture harmoniously blends Greek, Baroque and Neoclassical characteristics.

-Eight Ionic columns – with same proportions as Acropolis Temple – support a monumental peristyle with a triangular fronton.
+Eight Ionic columns – with same proportions as Acropolis Temple – support a monumental peristyle.

-The fronton reminds of ancient Greek monument of Lysicrat in Athens (picturing conquerors’ urn).
+The triangular fronton reminds of ancient Greek monument of Lysicrat in Athens (picturing Conquerors’ Urn).

 Two Neoclassical corner pavilions side the peristyle.

-Before wars, in this appealing garden you could walk on an alley watched over by sculptures of important local personalities…
+Before wars, in this appealing garden you could walk on an alley watched over by important local personalities sculptures…

 But, communists came and put them down !